Kyrsten Sinema: Career after elected office

 In January 2025, Sinema joined Coinbase's Global Advisory Council to advocate for the cryptocurrency industry and help it coordinate with US lawmakers.

 In March 2025, Sinema joined the law and lobbying firm Hogan Lovells as a senior advisor.

-In October 2025, Sinema advocated to the city council of a Phoenix suburb that it should allow the development of an AI data center, and revealed her alignment with the Trump Administration in developing AI infrastructure.
+In October 2025, Sinema failed in an attempt to lobby the city council of the Phoenix suburb Chandler, Arizona to allow the development of an AI data center.
 Earlier in the year she founded and became the co-chair of the AI Infrastructure Coalition.

+Sinema has since become a strong advocate for the Make America Healthy Again Movement and ibogaine.